GRANT GUIDELINES AND POLICIES

 • Individuals

-• Lobbying activities
+• Lobbying or Political activities

-• Tuition, scholarships, or core operating expenses for public schools, charter schools, private schools, or universities and colleges
+• Tuition, scholarships, or core operating expenses for public schools, public charter schools, private schools, or universities and colleges

 YOUR GIFT AT WORK